MCPI-Revival/mcpi-revival.github.io/index.md

 #### Welcome to MCPI Revival, and the home of the largest Minecraft Pi related info library!

 ## About
 The MCPI Revival project is dedicated to making mods to enhance the long forgotten Minecraft: Pi Edition.
-Our feature project is [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn), a MCPI mod which aims to enable disabled features through runtime patching.
-You may also be interested in some of our other projects like MCPIL, a GUI frontend for mcpi-reborn or [mcpi-repo](https://github.com/MCPI-Revival/mcpi-repo), a project to provide a online Marketplace for mcpi-related content.
+Our feature project is [MCPI-Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn), a MCPI mod which enables disabled features through runtime patching.
+You may also be interested in some of our other projects like MCPIL, a GUI frontend for mcpi-reborn or [mcpi-repo](https://github.com/MCPI-Revival/mcpi-repo), a project to provide a online marketplace for mcpi-related content.
 Below, we have a list of technical info about Minecraft Pi itself.

 ## Community
 [Minecraft Wiki](https://minecraft.gamepedia.com/Pi_Edition)